• Home

 Why this quinoa bake is different

 Quinoa can be perfectly baked without any flavor or fat, but when you add in aromatics and a small amount of a fat source, it really changes everything.
-I add in olive oil, garlic and lemon juice for much-needed depth of flavor, acid and richness.
+I add olive oil, garlic and lemon juice for much-needed depth of flavor, acid and richness.
 The pumpkin adds a second layer of mild flavor, color and texture that you don’t get in a normal quinoa bake.
 And of course, I love a little spice, so I add in Calabrian chili paste to bring this recipe together.

 Any pumpkin quinoa recipe can be easy, but this one is both simple and amazingly flavorful, just another reason why this is my favorite recipe that I have made so far.